dkworks108/Predicting-Student-Test-Scores/README.md

 Hyperparameter tuning can further improve prediction accuracy.
 The project follows best practices for reproducible ML experiments.
 Future work includes adding more features and real-world datasets.
+This repository is ideal for students and ML beginners.